-On September 21, 2012, RSSI acquired a local trademark registered in the Philippine Intellectual Property Rights Office which is similar to a known international mark for \$\frac{1}{2}1.21\$ million.
+On September 21, 2012, RSSI acquired a local trademark registered in the Philippine Intellectual Property Rights Office which is similar to a known international mark for \$\mathbb{P}\$121.21 million.
 Due to such acquisition, RSSI was able to secure a franchise/license to exclusively use the similar known international mark in the Philippines.
 The franchise/license agreement is for an initial period of five (5) years which can be renewed for another five (5) years upon mutual agreement of the parties.
-Amortization amounted to \$\frac{1}{2}1.2\$ million in 2018, 2017 and 2016 (Note 21).
-In 2018, RSSI impaired the remaining value of the license amounting to \$\frac{1}{2}48.48\$ million due to debranding.
+Amortization amounted to nil and \$\mathbb{P}\$23.85 million for the three months ended March 31, 2019 and 2018, respectively (Note 21).
+For the year ended December 31, 2018, RSSI impaired the remaining value of the license amounting to \$\mathbb{P}\$48.48 million due to debranding.